-Karen Ahuja will create a new portfolio of innovate and experimental art that visually represent the post- adoption challenges from the viewpoint of a family with an adopted child.
+Karen Ahuja will create a new portfolio of innovating and experimental art that visually represent the post-adoption challenges from the viewpoint of a family with an adopted child.
 The seven new paintings will push the traditional painting method by using new techniques like dry pigment, mixed media, resin, non-traditional substrates.
 Karen Ahuja has been painting pineapples since 2016.
 She will use her past successes to create a new large format pineapple paintings that best communicate the 7 biggest challenges from her own international adoption experiences.
 Her pineapples have become more abstract in nature but the collection will range from pineapples that have impressionistic styles to abstract expressionism.

 The WPP collection contains several metaphorical themes.
 First, the number seven is important because it symbolizes completeness.
-Although seven paintings is not enough to share the whole story so the last painting will be left unfinished as a metaphor that every parent will have different challenges.
-The viewer will be encourage to use paint pens to mark on the painting which is a metaphor that the community’s support is the key to helping adoptive families through the challenges.
+Although seven paintings are not enough to share the whole story so the last painting will be left unfinished as a metaphor that every parent will have different challenges.
+The viewer will be encouraged to use paint pens to mark on the painting which is a metaphor that the community’s support is the key to helping adoptive families through the challenges.
 Second, the seven paintings will be 60 inches feet tall so they are almost as big as the viewer.
 The size symbolizes the overwhelming impact on the family when the issues are ignored.
-Finally, the different qualities of the pineapple can be a metaphor for post adoption issues.
+Finally, the different qualities of the pineapple can be a metaphor for post-adoption issues.
 For example, the prickly outside symbolizes the pain of rejection or when you have to call the police on your own child.

 The collection of Welcome Pineapple paintings have a strong presence.
 They invite the viewer to ask more about the story behind the pineapples.
 Sharing the story that inspired the paintings builds an understanding of the challenges of international adoption.
 Words can tell the story and lay the base for understanding and connecting to the images.
 Sharing the process of the creation of the painting allows viewers to understand the symbolism and struggle of the creating artist.
 The power of combining story and images is creating a platform that allows positive change to occur and encourages others to become involved in the movement.

 WPP encourages collaboration across multiple disciplines.
-The collaboration is extraordinary because both creative minds are struggling with the same post adoption issues in their own lives.
+The collaboration is extraordinary because both creative minds are struggling with the same post-adoption issues in their own lives.
 Karen Ahuja and Chonda Ralston will use words and images to create a powerful instrument to document the Welcome Pineapples.

 WPP is a social platform for discussing international adoption issues.
 The feature presentations will showcase the new Welcome Pineapple art collection.
 The first feature presentation will be the book launch at Karen Ahuja Studio which is free to the public.
-The artist and the writer will be at the event for book signing.
+The artist and the writer will be at the event for the book signing.
 It will be the first public engagement to showcase the paintings and books.
-Funds from book sales will be donated to Ozark Guidance Foundation for adoptive families who can’t afford therapy.
+Funds from book sales will be donated to the Ozark Guidance Foundation for adoptive families who can’t afford therapy.

 The premiere feature presentation will be for the exhibition of the Welcome Pineapple paintings.
 The exhibition will be free and open to the public at a venue with handicap accessibility.
 The artist and writer will be at the event to discuss the project, promote the book sales, and encourage the community to support the adoptive community.
 The goal of WPP is to encourage families to seek help, find a way to channel the stress, build a stronger community of support and understanding.